Old Santeclaus with Much Delight: Development of the Santa Claus figure

 Gilley's book includes some important elements in the early development of Santa Claus: his connection with the northern winter, the reindeer and sleigh, and his arrival on Christmas Eve rather than on 6 December (the traditional feast day of Saint Nicholas).

 The accompanying engravings are the earliest images of a Santa figure.
 They show Santeclaus dressed in a red outfit and are the first reference to his being dressed in that color.
 Although red had been traditionally associated with bishop's robes, such as those that Saint Nicholas might have worn, the outfit shown is not that of a bishop, nor does it represent the old Dutch clothing of Saint Nicholas as described by Washington Irving and James Kirke Paulding.

 Santeclaus brings presents only for "good" children, and in the first illustration they are explicitly called "rewards".
 "Naughty" children receive a "long, black, birchen rod" whose use for parental punishment is endorsed as a "command of God".
+The text refers to his sleigh's flight over chimney tops, and one of the illustrations depicts it on a roof.